Here’s the truth: the first date is easy.

 On the second date, now that they know you’re not going to murder them (if you are, good job playing it cool), their focus is going to shift to the larger question:

-Date #1 vs. Date #2: What’s The Difference?
+Date #1 vs. Date #2: Which Part Is Different?

 How can you make the second date even better than the first (and maybe make out again)?

 If you’ve both agreed on a second date, don’t try to play it cool by making them sweat.
 Some people think initiating contact too soon after the first date makes them seem desperate, but the idea of waiting a certain number of days before reaching out is silly.
 You want to wait a day?
 Fine, however…

 “There is no need to make them sweat”

 If you’d like to see them again, wait until the next afternoon or evening, then text them to reiterate that you had a great time and see when they’d like to go out next.
 [R]

 Don’t Try To Impress Your Date

 We all have a tendency to try too hard to impress our date.
 [R] Don’t get me wrong — you want to impress your date, but you want to do it by being yourself, not what you think they want you to be.